 }

-Calls CheckConnectionStatus to verify the connection.
+This code calls CheckConnectionStatus to verify the connection.
 If successful, it updates the UI to reflect the connection status and loads customer data into CollectionView.
-If the connection fails, it displays an error message.
+If the connection fails, it displays an error.
+During the first run, the interactive OAuth flow automatically opens a browser window to complete the authorization before loading the data.

 Update MainPage.xaml